tmlcosta/starter-academic/content/post/starting-my-research-group-at-tu-delft/index.md

   focal_point: Smart
   preview_only: false
 ---
-I just started my appointment at TU Delft as a tenure-track assistant professor.
+I will start my appointment at TU Delft as a tenure-track assistant professor on October 1st 2019.
 I will be working on minimally invasive neuromodulation devices for both neuroscience and clinical applications.